Flo-314/Flo-314/README.md

 <h1 align="center">Hi 👋, I'm Julián</h1>
 <h3 align="center"> A Fullstack Developer from Buenos Aires</h3>
-🌱Im a selftaught student interested in fullstack development, since 21/08 im following the curriculum of The Odin Project a open source project to learn web development.
-At the moment i am studying Im learning Responsive design, NODE.js and Redux.
+🌱Im a selftaught student interested in fullstack development.
+At the moment i am studying Im learning Typescript, Advanced React and design patterns .

 <p>
 🌱Currently looking for my first job in the industry.